M2 Partners brings expertise and a personal touch to implementation

 Engaging email campaigns—better results, less work

-For HBR, one of the most beneficial aspects of Adobe Campaign is its ability to automate campaigns based on behavioral triggers such as site registrations and abandoned shopping carts.
-Triggers allow the team to send timely, targeted emails that make sense to readers in context, while alleviating the day-to-day work of segmenting, testing, and optimizing batch campaigns.
+For HBR, one of the most beneficial aspects of Adobe Campaign is its ability to automate campaigns based on behavioural triggers such as site registrations and abandoned shopping baskets.
+Triggers allow the team to send timely, targeted emails that make sense to readers in context, while alleviating the day-to-day work of segmenting, testing and optimising batch campaigns.

 “With Adobe Campaign, we’ve sent out 4.5 million triggered emails with an average open rate of 28% and a click-through rate of 5%,” says Bourke.
 “We’re making campaigns more targeted and expanding our volumes to reach a wider range of audiences.”